19hours/sg-statutes/Acts/Work Injury Compensation Act.md

 (g) provide for the establishment, maintenance and application of the Workers’ Fund;

-(h) provide for the representation in proceedings before the Commissioner of parties who are subject to legal disability or are mentally incapacitated or are unable for other reasons to appear personally;
+(h) provide for the representation in proceedings before the Commissioner of parties who are subject to legal disability or lack capacity within the meaning of the Mental Capacity Act (Cap.
+177A), or are unable for other reasons to appear personally;

+[Act 16 of 2016 wef 10/06/2016]

 (i) provide for the procedure to be followed when a medical practitioner who has examined an employee certifies that medical treatment in an approved hospital is necessary under section 14 and the procedure for the payment of cost of medical treatment;